suryachintu/RSNA-Intracranial-Hemorrhage-Detection/README.md

 In this competition our goal is to predict intracranial hemorrhage and its subtypes.
 Given an image the we need to predict probablity of each subtype.
 This indicates its a multilabel classification problem.

+##### Evaluation Metric

+Competition evaluation metric is **weighted log loss** but weights for each subtype is not disclosed as part of the competition but in the discussion forms some of the teams found it out that the any label has a weight of 2 compared to other subtypes, you can check more details [here](https://www.kaggle.com/c/rsna-intracranial-hemorrhage-detection/discussion/109526#latest-630190).
+But as part of this tutorial i'm going to use normal accuracy as evaluation metric and loss as **binary cross entropy loss** and checkpointing the models based on the loss.

 ### 2. Basic EDA